jlareaux-godaddy/skyverge-troubleshooting-framework/README.md

 Premise
 ---
-This framework works on the premise that WordPress and our plugins always works in a stock enviroment.
+This framework works on the premise that WordPress and our plugins always work in a stock environment.

-A stock enviroment means an unmodified, up-to-date codebase of both WordPress and our plugin(s).
+A stock environment means an unmodified, up-to-date codebase of both WordPress and our plugin(s).

-A stock enviroment also includes the host, which vary greatly.
+A stock environment also includes the host, which varies greatly.
 For our purposes, verifying that WordPress and our plugins have what they need is usually adequate.

 Instructions
 ---